reissbaker/alef/NOTES.md

 defined on that file's trait.
 Thus `:` always has the same semantics, whether it's on explicit traits or on the file's trait.

+Refactor steps:

+- [x] Make the `:=` sequence the separator for dicts
+- [x] Add support for `:` trait references
+- [ ] Add the `=` operator
+- [ ] Add the `dict` macro in the IR parser to generate dicts using ordinary macro syntax
+- [ ] Remove special-cased dict parsing from the first-pass AST parser, and remove the wrapper for it from the IR parser

 ## Comptime
 It would be neat to be super-comptime-aware like Zig.
 Typechecker should detect if a function is pure, and if it is, it should pre-compute returns for any